tumBAIS/dynamicNeighborhoodConstruction/README.md

  * `run.py` Execute this file using the command line `python3 run.py`.

- * Note that you might have to adapt your root folder's name to `DNC`
+ * Note that you might have to adapt your root folder's name to `dynamicNeighborhoodConstruction`

 ## Acknowledgements